maxmerc/exTimesion-landing-page/README.md

-# exTimesion-landing-page
+# ExTimesion Landing Page
-Landing Page for the New, Hottest Chrome Extension for Managing Tabs
+## Andrew Zhen, Rayan Yu, Duriya Rehan, and Max Mercado
+This is the langing page for exTimesion, the best chrome-extension tab manager